dalt74/three-finger-drag/readme.txt

 1. It scans input devices
 2. Selects first device that has "touchpad" within it's name
 3. Uses the device to emulate left mouse click/drag on three-finger gestures

+Note on ydotool support: work in progress, just keep in touch!